biocore/qiime/doc/scripts/single_rarefaction.rst

 	`-`-lineages_included
 		Output rarefied otu tables will include taxonomic (lineage) information for each otu, if present in input otu table [default: False]
+	-k, `-`-keep_empty_otus
+		Otus (rows) of all zeros are usually omitted from the output otu table, with -k they will not be removed from the output file [default: False]

 **Output:**